webstercharly/Image-Pixelator/README.md

 - Export functionality to convert pixel art into CSS shadow format.

 ## Getting Started
-To get started with `ImagePixelatorWebApp`, clone this repository and open `index.html` in your preferred modern web browser.
+To get started with `Image Pixelator`, clone this repository and open `index.html` in your preferred modern web browser.
 No additional setup required!

 ## Usage
 1. **Select Image:** Upload an image file to start the pixelation process.